The Fosston Incinerator and Recycling Center are open to the public and accepting wastes from self-hauling.

-If you must bring our facility demolition or bypass materials we are only accepting these when social distancing can be accomplished.
+If you must bring to our facility demolition or bypass materials we are only accepting these when social distancing can be accomplished.
 Our staff cannot assist residents with loads and material sorting as normal.
-Use the scale intercom systems, charge accounts and telephone office staff for questions of facility operations at this time.
+Use the scale phone (in the brown box), charge accounts and telephone office staff for questions of facility operations at this time.

 It is our goal to continue to allow recycling and self-haul bagged garbage services but things are changing so rapidly we will update as needed.